 If you fell on someone else’s property because of an unreasonable hazard, you may be able to pursue compensation for your economic and non-economic losses.
-An attorney from the Morris Bart law office in Monroe may be able to help you hold the landowner or lessee responsible.
+An attorney from Morris Bart, LLC in Monroe may be able to help you hold the landowner or lessee responsible.

 You Can Secure Financial Recovery Based on Your Fall Accident Injuries

-The compensation recoverable in a personal injury case includes:
+The compensation recoverable in a slip and fall personal injury case includes: